txt/se16/lectures/30architectures.md

 Notice that _how_ CRUD is implemented is unknown.
-They are _interfaces_ to an unknowable underlying toolkit. [/_pdf/kwic.pdf](Modular design.
-Good practice.)
+They are _interfaces_ to an unknowable underlying toolkit.
+[Modular design.
+Good practice.](/_pdf/kwic.pdf).

 Classic pipe and filter.
 Used in UNIX (bad to interaction across multiple pipes; good for easy